 President Kennedy, it is said, put the kibosh on the fedora and snap-brim when he appeared hatless at his inauguration.
 So, what’s with the hats, which kept appearing in martial arts course ads years after they went out of fashion?
 The suggestion is probably of Clark Kent: weak, ineffectual, milksoppish outside, but within, a powerhouse.
 Even in the thick of battle, the snap-brim remains unmoved, showing grace under pressure.

 Not until Joe Weider’s ad of 1975—sharing a single issue with Count Dante and the Ninja Society—does our cartoon protagonist appear not only hatless but possessed of a hair style usually referred to as a mullet, Tennessee Tophat, or “schlong.”
 Hats were out.
 Hair was in, alas.
 Yet, antecedents of hatted comic warriors exist in Mr. A, the Question, the Spirit, the Clock, Rorsharch, the Sandman, the Crimson Avenger, the Phantom Stranger, Dr. Occult, Dick Tracy, and J.R.
 “Bob” Dobbs.
 Beware the hat, my friend, beware the hat.

 Dan Kelly is a Chicago writer whose work has appeared in the Chicago Reader, Chicago Journal and The Baffler.
 His website is mrdankelly.com.
 He has a black belt in the not-so-ancient Korean martial art of Hapkido, which he earned in Chicago, not at the top of a Himalayan mountain.
 Really.

-This article first appeared in Hogan’s Alley #14 (pictured at right).
-To order a copy of Hogan’s Alley #14 for only $7 postpaid, click the PayPal button below.
-This article is also available for your Kindle—just click here.
+This article first appeared in Hogan’s Alley #14 (cover at right).
+You can purchase a digital download of this sold-out issue here.
+This individual article is also available for your Kindle—just click here.